ravendb/docs/version_3/docs/server/installation/upgrading-to-new-version.markdown

 ## High availability

-However, if you want zero downtime, you can setup a failover server which will handle requests until the primary server is started up.
+If you want zero downtime, you can setup a failover server which will handle requests until the primary server is started up.
 The steps to do so are:

 1. Setup a replication between the primary and secondary server.
 2. Wait until the second node will get all the docs from the primary node (but a minimum of 10 minutes, to make sure that any clients had the chance to get updated with the new replication information).